|

 world-famous parade is traditionally the first Sunday parade of Oktoberfest

-and begins at 10
+and begins at 10 am and lasts about

-a diversity of customs from the German states of Bavaria, Franconia, and Swabia, and from neighboring countries.
-Also featured are
+and features a diversity of customs from the German states of Bavaria,

-thoroughbred horses, oxen, cows, goats, decorated drays of the Munich
+uniforms, marching bands, riflemen, thoroughbred horses, oxen, cows, goats,

-breweries, floats displaying typical local traditions and historic carriages
+decorated drays of the Munich breweries, floats displaying typical local

-in a 7-kilometerHope you enjoyed the little history of Oktoberfest.
-For more
+traditions and historic carriages in a 7-kilometerHope you enjoyed the little

-information on Oktoberfest and other German and Austrian festivals, visit the
+history of Oktoberfest.
+For more information on Oktoberfest and other German

-website of local German folkdance teachers, Herb and Carol Traxler, at
+Herb and Carol Traxler, at http://www.geocities.com/caroltraxler/events.html.

 But, no net surfing can substitute for